MarcoMernberger/msnake/docs/index.rst

   rustup.
 The first one will be the 'default toolchain'.
 Note that the stable/nightly 'channels' are not supported - they would be supposed to 'auto update' and anysnake only reruns the installation if the rust_versions definition changes.
+- port = ["1234", "1234+", "1234+:4567"] - map docker ports.
+  optional + means next free one
+- docker_build_cmds = "RUN apt-get install -y ssh" - these are appended to the dockerfile when building the docker

 [run]
 ------